 Diagnosis and Treatment of Thyroid Nodules at Rush

 If you have any of these symptoms that don’t go away after a few days, see your primary care provider.
-If your provider thinks you may have a thyroid nodule, you may be referred to an endocrinologist for further testing.
+If your provider thinks you may have a thyroid nodule, you may be referred to an endocrinologist, otolaryngologist or endocrine surgeon for further testing.

 If you have a thyroid nodule, your endocrinologist will want to make sure it’s not cancerous.
 To determine whether it's benign (noncancerous) or malignant (cancerous), you may need one or more of the following tests:

 - Test of thyroid-stimulating hormone: This blood test measures the level of thyroid-stimulating hormone (TSH) in your blood.
 If you have a high level, your body may not be producing enough thyroid hormone (hypothyroidism) because of Hashimoto’s disease or another condition.
 If you have low levels of TSH, your body may be producing too much thyroid hormone (hyperthyroidism) and you may need a thyroid scan.